-This curriculum is recommended for students preparing for transfer into programs in the fine arts, art education, art history, graphic design, architecture, computer art, illustration or other commercial art areas, museum studies, or arts management.
+For art majors, the CBC art curriculum affords an opportunity to build a significant portfolio of work in a variety of media and disciplines.
+It is recommended for students preparing for transfer into programs in the fine arts, art education, art history, digital art/graphic design, architecture, illustration or other commercial art areas, museum studies, or arts management.